-Because the habitat scoring method was not available for most of the fieldwork, and because it is too onerous for application throughout every site investigated in this project, a simpler and more qualitative method was used, following Lorimer et al. (1997).
+To overcome the limitations of the Habitat Hectares method, a simpler and more qualitative method of rating vegetation condition was used, following Lorimer et al. (1997).
 This maintained consistency with several earlier investigations of vegetation in Knox (e.g. Reid et al. 1997b; Lorimer 1998, 1999a, 1999b, 2000).
-This method measures the ecological condition of vegetation, but does not directly take into account other aspects of the Department of Sustainability & Environment's 'habitat score', namely logs, large old trees, the extent of contiguous native vegetation and connectivity to other areas of native vegetation.
+This method measures the ecological condition of vegetation, but does not directly take into account other aspects of the Habitat Hectares method, mainly related to the abundance of logs, large old trees and forest litter.
+Account is taken of the vegetation's stage of regeneration or senescence of vegetation as a result of its recent history, whereas the Habitat Hectares method has been criticised for marking down vegetation that is not 'long undisturbed'.

-This method relies on the observation that human modification of a natural environment generally causes a reduction in biodiversity (i.e. species and genetic variability) and a shift from native to introduced species.
+This method relies on the observation that human modification of a natural environment generally causes a reduction in biodiversity (i.e. species and genetic variability) over time and a shift from native to introduced species.
 Plants are very good indicators of this process; indigenous plants tend to be replaced by weeds, and the total number of plant species declines.

 This process goes through several stages.
 First, a few indigenous plant species that are sensitive to disturbance disappear, while most other species survive and reproduce.
-With greater disturbance, the number of lost indigenous species increases and some of the remaining ones struggle to reproduce, typically because their seedlings are out-competed by weeds.
+With greater disturbance, the number of lost indigenous species increases and some of the remaining ones struggle to reproduce, typically due to reproductive problems or because seedlings are out-competed by weeds.
 A stage may then arise where half or more of the indigenous species die out, leaving only hardy species that can survive against weed invasion and loss of the native fauna that provide pollination and pest control.
-If earthworks or similar activities are conducted, only the hardiest plants are likely to survive (such as isolated remnant trees in gardens), and these generally gradually decline because they cannot reproduce effectively (e.g. tree seedlings being mowed).
+If vegetation is removed to make way for urban development, underground services, recreation grounds, gardens or similar uses, only the hardiest plants are likely to survive or regenerate (such as isolated remnant trees in gardens), and these generally gradually decline because they cannot reproduce effectively (e.g. tree seedlings being mowed).